cooper-org/cooper/docs/source/problem.md

 See {ref}`here<overview>` for a brief introduction to constrained optimization.
 In this section, we will discuss how to represent CMPs using **Cooper**.
 To do this, consider the following objects:
 - {py:class}`~cooper.constraints.Constraint`: represents a group of either equality or inequality constraints.
-- {py:class}`~cooper.ConstrainedMinimizationProblem`: represents the constrained minimization problem itself.
+- {py:class}`~cooper.cmp.ConstrainedMinimizationProblem`: represents the constrained minimization problem itself.
 It must include a method {py:meth}`~cooper.ConstrainedMinimizationProblem.compute_cmp_state` that computes the loss and constraint violations at a given point.

 Moreover, in order to package the values of the loss and constraints, we will define the following objects:
 - {py:class}`~cooper.constraints.ConstraintState`: contains the value of the constraint violation at the given iterate.